openiddict/openiddict-documentation/guides/getting-started/creating-your-own-server-instance.md

     <PackageReference Include="OpenIddict.EntityFrameworkCore" Version="5.2.0" />
     ```

-  - **Configure the OpenIddict core and server services** in `Program.cs` (or `Startup.cs`, depending on whether you're using the
+  - **Register your Entity Framework Core database context and configure the OpenIddict core services** in `Program.cs`
-  minimal host or the regular host).
-Here's an example for the client credentials grant, used in machine-to-machine scenarios:
+  (or `Startup.cs`, depending on whether you're using the minimal host or the regular host):

     ```csharp
     services.AddDbContext<ApplicationDbContext>(options =>